Camp Lejeune Water Contamination Heart Disease

 What Is the Impact of Water Contaminants on Heart Health?

-Lead and arsenic are two water contaminants that can harm the heart through long-term exposure.
-Such exposure to lead can cause high blood pressure, which places stress on the arteries, and can lead to heart disease over time.
-Arsenic, on the other hand, may cause thickening of the heart’s main pumping chamber, changing its structure.
+Lead and arsenic are water contaminants that can harm the heart through long-term exposure.
+Exposure to lead can cause high blood pressure, which places stress on the arteries and leads to heart disease over time.
+Arsenic, on the other hand, may thicken the heart’s main pumping chamber, changing its structure.

 Furthermore, several studies have shown that exposure to volatile organic compounds (VOCs) in the air can contribute to or exacerbate heart disease.
 Exposure to VOC trichloroethylene through drinking water is also associated with major heart defects.